umass-ece-sdp/sdp26-1/DOCKER.md

 # Docker Setup for FALCON Drone Project

 ## Prerequisites
-- Docker Desktop installed on your machine
+- Docker installed on your Linux system
-- Docker Compose (included with Docker Desktop)
+- Docker Compose installed (or use `docker compose` with newer Docker versions)

 ## Building the Docker Image